Tsiri/RHEIA/paper/paper.md

    index: 4
  - name: Institute of Mechanics, Materials and Civil Engineering, Universit\'e catholique de Louvain
    index: 5
 date: 1 May 2021
 bibliography: paper.bib
+---

 # Summary

-[//]: # (A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.)
+A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.

 A test [@coppitters2020robust], test.

 # Statement of need

-[//]: # (A Statement of Need section that clearly illustrates the research purpose of the software.)
+A Statement of Need section that clearly illustrates the research purpose of the software.

-[//]: # (A list of key references, including to other software addressing related needs.
-Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.)
+A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.

-[//]: # (Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
+Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.

 # Acknowledgements